pennmem/cmlreaders/README.rst

 2. Loading the desired data, which returns a generic data object type
 3. Converting the generic data object type into the desired format

-Internally, this generic reader class will use :class:`PathFinder` and the data-specific readers to retrieve the data from disk and store in memory.
+Internally, this generic reader class will use :class:`cml_data_readers.PathFinder` and the data-specific readers to retrieve the data from disk and store in memory.
 To be more concerete, a session could look like the following: